aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1466-Introduction.md

 * Matplotlib is the most popular Python plotting library.
 * It is a comprehensive library for creating static, animated, and interactive visualizations in Python.
-* It is useful for those working with Python and NumPy.
+* It is helpful for those working with Python and NumPy.
 * It is a low-level library with a MATLAB-like interface which offers lots of freedom at the cost of having to write more code.

 ### Advantages